 Middle School students have the opportunity to sign up for a variety of activities that meet during activity time and occasionally after school.
 Some activities last the entire year; other activities run for approximately half the school year.
 Students are encouraged to pursue their own interests and organize an activity themselves, but will need to find an adult to sponsor them and to let students know it is being offered.
 We ask that once students have signed up for an activity, they continue with it for at least six to eight weeks.

-This non-auditioned group learns music from the classic era of jazz and explores contemporary styles.
+This auditioned group learns music from the classic era of jazz and explores contemporary styles.
 Playing traditional and non-traditional jazz instruments, students focus on improvisation and authentic engagement.
 Rehearsals are Friday from 3:15-4:15 p.m.

-In this Ensemble, students will focus on chamber music repertoire and will have the opportunity to arrange pieces for the sixth and seventh grade ensemble performance.
-Students auditioning for the String Ensemble should have one year of experience on their instrument and, if in sixth or seventh grade, be enrolled in the Strings class.
-This group will meet on Tuesdays from 7:30–8:20 a.m.
+Chamber Strings performs advanced popular arrangements, chamber orchestra, and small chamber group repertoire for a variety of events throughout the school year.
+Students auditioning for the Chamber Strings should have at least one year of experience on their instrument and, if in sixth or seventh grade, be enrolled in the Strings class.
+This group meets on Tuesdays from 7:30–8:20 a.m.

 The objectives of the Interscholastic Sports Program are:

 Students sign up for teams before each season and compete at the A, B, or C level.
 Coaches attempt to play every child as much as possible, without sacrificing overall team performance.
-Practices are held Monday-Friday (for A teams) and Monday-Thursday (for B and C teams) from 3:30-4:30 p.m. (winter: 3-4 p.m.).
+Practices are held Monday-Friday (for A teams) and Monday-Thursday (for B and C teams) from 3:30-4:30 p.m.
 Practices consist of continued fundamental skill work coupled with more complex, game-oriented drills and scrimmages.